 Shinran taught that there were many paths to enlightenment.
 One is not required to follow the strict path of discipline and study.
 This is why he left Mount Hiei, and eventually got married and had a family.
 This all connects back to his views on Middle Path and living a life of reasonable balance.

 Amida Buddha is the symbol of infinite wisdom and compassion, or infinite “understanding” and “caring.”
 Amida Buddha is the central figure of reverence.
 Amida is not a God or a Supernatural Being.
 Buddha means, “One who is awake.”
 There is not only one Buddha in the world.
-We don’t pray to Amida for help or guidance, but we reflect upon his wisdom and compassion and let it guide our lives.
+We don’t pray to Amida for help, but we reflect upon Amida’s infinite wisdom and compassion to help guide our lives.

 The Sangha are all the temple members and friends that come together to learn about the Dharma.
 Without the Sangha members, our temple would just be a building with four walls and a roof.
 It is the people that give it meaning and purpose.